 As you continue north you will come upon The Plaza Down Under on the Riverwalk, located under the Indiantown Road Bridge at Coastal Way.
 This unique open, yet covered space is used for scheduled public events such as Town sponsored art/craft fairs, holiday celebrations, music/dance and food festivals.
-This venue is also leased out for private functions such as fund raisers, social gatherings, etc.

 The Harbourside Place development, located north of the Indiantown Road Bridge, has completed construction and celebrated its Grand Opening on December 4 -6, 2014.
 Harbourside Place was designed to become the main “entertainment” component of the Riverwalk.
 The 179 room Wyndham Grand Hotel, offices, retail, amphitheater, restaurants public boat docks and public parking are now open.

 Just north of Harbouside Place is Burt Reynolds Park.
 This waterfront park provides public boat ramps, picnic pavilions, and the Loxahatchee River Environmental Center (River Center).
 The River Center opened in 2008 with the purpose of providing visitors opportunities to learn about the designated “wild and scenic” Loxahatchee River.
 It features live aquatic tanks and educates the public about the importance of the River, its health and continuing efforts to maintain the vitality of the River.
 Children’s programs include story hours, art classes, fish feeding, and tours.
 Adults have opportunities to attend lectures by local professionals on water quality, marine life, environmental trends, etc.